MattLangsenkamp/tangent-s/README.md

 In these examples commands are being run from the `bin` directory
 ### Indexing
 #### Generating Indices
-if this is just a test it is recommended not to use the full ARQMath dataset to achieve this run `head -20000 /path/to/full/doclist/ > new-doclist-small.txt` and use this new doclist in the cntl file.
+If this is just a test it is recommended not to use the full ARQMath dataset to achieve this run `head -20000 /path/to/full/doclist/ > new-doclist-small.txt` and use this new doclist in the cntl file.
 run `python3 ../src/python/index_query/index.py example.cntl`